Q: If I select a currency other than EUR or USD on your shareit shop page, prices get more expensive.

-Q: Will Curve's presets be lost if I format my hard drive?
+Q: Will my presets be lost if I format my hard drive?

-A: If you have the latest full version of Curve and synced your presets, ratings and tags to the online database, then you just need to install Curve on your new hard drive, and press "Sync" once.
+A: If you have synced your presets, ratings and tags to the online database, then you just need to install the plugin on your new hard drive, and press "Sync" once.
 All your ratings, tags and presets will be in place again.

 Q: Is it right that VolumeShaper is essentially included in FilterShaper?

 A: Besides cutoff, resonance and pan, you can also modulate volume in FilterShaper.
-VolumeShaper is a bit more streamlined if you only want to do volume modulation.
+VolumeShaper is more streamlined if you only want to do volume modulation, and it features multiband editing.
 On the other hand, FilterShaper allows for more complex modulations and has a bigger oscilloscope.
 Both plugins support MIDI triggering.